derrod/legendary/README.md

 Right now Legendary is in beta and not feature-complete.
 You might run into some bugs or issues.
 If you do please [create an issue on GitHub](https://github.com/derrod/legendary/issues/new) so we can fix it.

+**Note:** Legendary is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. PowerShell)

 **What works:**
  - Authenticating with Epic's service
  - Downloading and installing your games and their DLC